dotnet/orleans/Who-Is-Using-Orleans.md

 ---
 layout: index
 title: Who Is Using Orleans?
-tagline: A partial list of some companies and projects that are using Orleans.
+tagline: A partial list of companies and projects that are using Orleans
 ---
 {% include JB/setup %}

-# Who Is Using Orleans?

 Orleans has been used extensively by several Microsoft projects and product groups, most notably by 343 Industries as a platform for all of Halo 4 cloud services.